nikita2880/Smart_Contract_Lottery/README.md

-# 🥂Smart Contract Lottery Project✨
+# Lottery Smart Contract

+This repository contains a Solidity smart contract for a decentralized lottery system.

-##  📋 Overview 🔍:
+## Overview

-This project contains a smart contract written in Solidity for a lottery system.
-The smart contract facilitates a decentralized lottery where participants can buy tickets using cryptocurrency, and the winner is chosen randomly from the pool of participants.
+The smart contract facilitates a lottery where participants can buy tickets using cryptocurrency, and a random winner is chosen from the pool of participants.

-## 😲 Features  🔍:
+## Features

-👉  Participants can purchase tickets by sending cryptocurrency to the contract. <br/>
+- Participants can buy tickets with cryptocurrency.
-👉  The contract collects all ticket purchases into a prize pool.<br/>
+- All ticket purchases contribute to a prize pool.
-👉  At a predetermined time or when a certain condition is met, the contract selects a winner randomly from the pool of participants.<br/>
+- The contract randomly selects a winner.
-👉  The winner receives the entire prize pool.<br/>
+- The winner receives the entire prize pool.
-👉  Transparency and fairness are ensured through the use of blockchain technology and smart contracts.<br/>
+- Transparency and fairness are guaranteed through blockchain and smart contracts.